 In some cases, everything seems to be right – but that person is unable to make the transition to the job.
 Due to a need for him or her to start right away, it just might not work out.
 Situations like these can be unfortunate, especially when the hiring decision isn’t well thought out.

 This decisive question is incredibly valuable in many situations.
 Ultimately, the “right” candidate for the job may not seamlessly integrate into the new position.
 Training them may be too much trouble.

 Can you train the applicant?
 Or would it be too much of a hassle for the position?

 Every job is different.
 And every candidate is different as well.
 Yet, this question could be the litmus test for your business and the position.
 Someone who has never cooked inside a cramped food truck kitchen before may have some trouble acclimating to a hectic environment.
 However, you may find that you or another employee can train them during the slower times of the day.
 One other question you may want to ask yourself is if the candidate will have the ability to “catch up.”
-In this case, a trial period may not be a bad idea.

 Look at the applicant’s range of skills and qualities that aren’t found on paper.
 From the basic to the tough questions, the subsequent answers can be used to gain an understanding of what an applicant can bring.
 However, there is always a practical and important question with regard to training.